Your collection is made up of an abundance of precious materials, use this checklist to help you select the right

-What’s more, handwritten content from collections that pre-date the typewriter and printing press can be very difficult and slow to read.
+In addition, handwritten content from collections can be very difficult and slow to read.
 Digitising this written content through transcription, and converting it to digital text, makes it far more legible and easier to browse.

 No two heritage digitisation projects are the same, so with this in mind we tailor the resolution and file formats of the digital outputs we produce to meet the goals of each project we undertake.